hiraeth-php/turso/README.md

 You can nest as many `any()` and `all()` as you need to to group conditions.
 The names are chosen as such because `any()` indicates that _any_ of the grouped expressions must be `TRUE` (hence 'or' equivalence) while `all()` indicates that _all_ of the grouped expression must be TRUE (hence 'and' equivalence).

-> NOTE: The `Hiraeth\Turso\Expression` class is under heavy active development.
-Not all functions shown may be fully supported (or even written yet).
-At the rate I'm going, it'll be done in the next few hours though.
+For a list of all supported operators, see the `src/Expression.php` file in the source.